geukuei88/Supply-Chain-Data-Warehouse-Analytics-for-Resource-Distribution-SQL-Project-/README.md

 ---

-### Note on Two-Project Harmony:
+### 🔗 Project Integration: Current State vs Roadmap

-- Project 1 delivered the data warehouse foundation.
+- **Project 1 (Data Warehouse)**
-- Project 2 consumes that warehouse to answer descriptive KPIs (via SQL + Power BI) and adds predictive value (via ML models).
-- This README serves as the **single source of truth** connecting both projects.
+  Fully implemented and serves as the foundation of this project.
+  It provides structured, clean, and analytics-ready data using a Medallion Architecture and Star Schema design.

+- **Project 2 (Analytics & Machine Learning)**
+  Currently in the planning phase.
+  It will consume the data warehouse to:
+  - Answer business KPIs using SQL and Power BI (descriptive analytics)
+  - Extend insights using machine learning models (predictive analytics)

+Together, these projects form a complete data pipeline:
+**Raw Data → Data Warehouse → Analytics → Predictions**

 ## Tools & Technologies